-Madame Vannuci’s first vintage was 2005, before which the grapes were in the hands of the local cooperative.
+Madame Vanucci’s first vintage was 2005, before which the grapes were in the hands of the local cooperative.
 Since the beginning, Mother Nature has mentored Clos Fornelli in their mission to produce low-intervention, high-pleasure wines that reveal the characteristics of grape and place.
 Aiming to keep yields under 45 hl/ha, they practice techniques such as Cordon de Royat pruning, the elimination of secondary buds to prevent future grapes from being choked by too much growth, and leaf pulling to promote ripening and aerate clusters.
 The combination of low yields and ripe grapes are key factors in bringing out the terroir.

-Clos Fornelli soils are clay and alluvial from Bravone River deposits and gradual erosion of the slate mountains of Castagniccia.
+Clos Fornelli soils are clay and alluvial from Bravone River deposits and gradual erosion of the slate mountains.
 The soils are poor, but deep, providing excellent water supply to the vineyards, which helps them to sustain droughts during the warm, dry summers on the island.
 With an average vine age of 25 years and the oldest pushing 35 years, the vineyards are well established and thriving in their cooler Mediterranean microclimate.